Jm0091/Task-Manager/README.md

 A simple task manager app built with React, Redux, and Docker to demonstrate state management and containerized deployment practices.
 This project also explores key production-level concepts like middleware, logging, monitoring, and asynchronous operations with Thunks.

-## Features ✨

-- **Task Management**: Add, delete, and toggle task completion ✅.
-- **State Management**: Implemented Redux to manage state efficiently, addressing issues like prop drilling and unnecessary re-renders 🔄.
-- **Responsive Design**: Designed using Tailwind CSS for a clean, mobile-friendly interface 📱.
-- **Dockerized**: Used Docker to containerize the app for easy deployment and consistency across environments 🐳.

 ## Technologies Used 💻

 - **React** - Frontend framework for building the user interface.